 One of the points I often stress (that neither Randy nor Roger will listen to) is that it is unfair to those of us in the poorer socio-economic classes to be told that our abject poverty is the result of, or indicative of, a “mental health condition.”
 Granted, we all have our mental health issues.
 But there have been so many times when I have had a problem that could simply have been solved by money, and that a rich friend of mine, unwilling to let go of their money on my behalf, attributed to my “mental health disorder.”

-Similarly, when I asked Randy to kindly leave all talk about psychiatric medications I should be taking to my doctor. my therapist, and I, nothing at all changed.
+Similarly, when I asked Roger to kindly leave all talk about psychiatric medications I should be taking to my doctor. my therapist, and I; nothing at all changed.
 Instead, he ramped into high gear, and indulged such talk even more so.
 Why?
 Well, this is my point:

 People in the higher socio-economic classes who feel inwardly guilty over the plight of those less privileged than they will invariably attribute functions of abject poverty to those of anything other than abject poverty in order to avoid the guilt they would have to face if they saw these factors for what they are.